Nicki Minaj, Trey Songz Beefing Over His Silence On Remy Ma Hookup Claim

 The artwork for the song displays a dismembered Barbie Doll in the image of Nicki

-“Talking ’bout bringing knives to a fight with guns / When the only shots you ever took was in your buns,” Remy later adds, before going in about her widely-publicized split from boyfriend Meek Mill.
+“Talking ’bout bringing knives to a fight with guns / When the only shots you ever took was in your buns,” Remy later adds, before going in about her widely publicized split from boyfriend Meek Mill.

 The song also insinuates that Nicki uses a ghostwriter for her lyrics and takes jabs at her about her brother, who is set to face trial on charges of raping a 12-year-old girl where if convicted he could spend the rest of his life behind bars.